 - Look for frame styles with a “sweat bar” to add stability and ensure a more secure fit.
 The “sweat bar” will reduce the likelihood of excess sweat from dripping down into your eyes.

-- If glasses do not have anti-fog technology, carry an anti-fog spray or cloth with you.
-Changing temperatures along with the exertion of the hunt can cause glasses to fog up and impair vision.
+- Choose anti-fog lenses.
+Changing temperatures along with the physical exertion of the hunt can cause the glasses to fog up and impair your vision.

-- Yellow and orange lenses block haze and blue light and enhance the orange color of the target.
+- Yellow and orange lenses block haze and blue light which helps increase contrast and depth perception.